meysamraz/laptop-price-prediction-end-to-end-project-using-ecommerce-website-data/README.md

 <p><img src="src/demo.png" alt=""></p>

+***Predict price is in Rial (Iran's currency)***

 # Project Overview :

 ## 1 - Collect Data
 To collect my data, I used Digikala's secret api.
 I was able to collect the data I wanted (available laptops with prices) with a simple fitler.
 - #### Collect Laptop main data
-    -   id
+    -   id : ID registered for laptop in Digikala
-    -   title_fa
+    -   title_fa : The name of the laptop in Farsi
-    -   title_en
+    -   title_en : The name of the laptop in English
-    -   price
+    -   price : Laptop price in Rial (Iranian currency)
-    -   image_url
+    -   image_url : Laptop photo
-    -   brand
+    -   brand : Laptop brand

 - #### Collect Laptop details data
-    -   cpu manufacturer
+    -   cpu manufacturer : Laptop cpu manufacturer
-    -   cpu series
+    -   cpu series : The cpu series used in the laptop
-    -   cpu model
+    -   cpu model : The cpu model used in the laptop
-    -   ram
+    -   ram : Laptop RAM capacity
-    -   ram type
+    -   ram type : The type of RAM used in the laptop
-    -   internal storage
+    -   internal storage : Internal storage capacity of the laptop
-    -   internal storage type
+    -   internal storage type : The type of internal storage in loptop
-    -   gpu manufacturer
+    -   gpu manufacturer : Laptop gpu manufacturer
-    -   gpu model
+    -   gpu model : The gpu model used in the laptop
-    -   screen resolution
+    -   screen resolution : Laptop screen resolution
-    -   ports
+    -   ports : Ports used in laptops

 - #### Merge Collected data
 - #### Remove duplicated rows